Employer Financial Incentives

 The Arkansas Rehabilitation Services (ARS) agency at the state Department of Career Education operates the SAW/RTW program, supporting employers who accommodate employees with health problems.
 This support includes vocational counseling, job site assessments, help developing SAW/RTW plans and general ergonomics assessments.

-Virginia enacted SB 560 (2018), which requires the Department for Aging and Rehabilitative Services to administer Long Term Employment Support Services and Extended Employment Services to assist individuals with disabilities with maintaining employment.
+Virginia enacted SB 560 (2018), which requires the Department for Aging and Rehabilitative Services to administer Long Term Employment Support Services and Extended Employment Services to assist people with disabilities with maintaining employment.